DanMcInerney/device-pharmer/README.md

 ### All options:

--api APIKEY: use this API key when searching Shodan (only necessary in conjunction with -s)
+-a APIKEY: use this API key when searching Shodan (only necessary in conjunction with -s)

 -c CONCURRENT: send a specified number of requests concurrently; default=1000